We feel bad enough about what we can’t achieve and what we miss out on.

 A ‘good nights sleep’, healthy diet and exercise are vital for the physical and mental wellbeing of everyone but they will not make the symptoms of Idiopathic Hypersomnia go away.
 In fact research suggests our quality of sleep is typically better than the average person and yet most of us still don’t wake up feeling refreshed regardless of how much sleep we have.

-There are no approved medications for Idiopathic Hypersomnia and the medications that are used are not ideal because they don’t target the cause.
-Also current medications only partly assist managing symptoms and they are often not effective long term.
+The medications that are use for Idiopathic Hypersomnia are not ideal because they don’t target the cause.
+Also, current medications only partly assist in managing symptoms and they are often not effective long term.